GLOBAL MARKETS-Shares plunge on global growth, bank fears; U.S. yields fall

 "The central banks have been taking extraordinary policy actions in the last several years...and now we're seeing that it hasn't been as effective as everyone had been assuming," said Brad McMillan, chief investment officer for Commonwealth Financial Network in Waltham, Massachusetts.

-"When you add in the fact that the European banking system is under serious threat right now, you could actually see a path to the kind of systemic crisis that we had in 2008," he said.
+"When you add in the fact that the European banking system is under serious threat right now, you could actually see a path to the kind of systemic crisis that we had in 2008."

 Yields on benchmark 10-year U.S. Treasury notes hit 1.53 percent, their lowest level since August 2012, on the worries over global growth and the effectiveness of central bank policy.

-Oil prices tumbled, with U.S. crude approaching 12-year lows hit last month on brimming crude inventories and a Goldman Sachs forecast that prices would remain low and volatile until the second half of the year.
+Oil prices fell amid record U.S. crude inventories, worries about the demand outlook and a Goldman Sachs forecast that prices would remain low and volatile until the second half of the year.

 Safe-haven asset gold surged to its highest in a year.
-Spot gold prices were last up 4.2 percent at $1,247.33 an ounce.
+Spot gold prices were last up $49.37, or 4.12 percent, at $1,246.48 an ounce.
 (Additional reporting by Clara Denina, Simon Falush Kit Rees and Alistair Smout in London, Dion Rabouin, Tariro Mzezewa in New York, and Abhiram Nandakumar in Bengaluru; Editing by Bernadette Baum)

+* Says initial public offering of 26.8 million common shares priced at $19.00 per share Source text for Eikon: Further company coverage:

 * Preliminary award of project Zuidasdok to Fluor, Heijmans and Hochtief joint venture